Unsterilized and Sterilized Foreign Exchange Interventions

 The purchase or sale of currencies is almost always conducted in the spot market, since spot transactions have an immediate effect on the foreign exchange rate and market forces would blunt any effect of forward transactions.

 When central banks intervene to weaken the currency, they sell their reserves of the currency on the open market; when they want to strengthen the currency, they buy the currency by exchanging their domestic currency for the foreign currency.
 For instance, if the Federal Reserve wanted to strengthen the euro, it would contact the foreign exchange department of a commercial bank and buy German bonds, which are denominated in euros.
 The purchase would be paid for by increasing the reserves of the commercial bank in its account that is maintained at the Federal Reserve.
-This is almost exactly equivalent to an open market operation where the Federal Reserve would buy Treasuries from its primary dealers by increasing the reserves of the dealers by the amount of the purchase.
+This is almost exactly equivalent to an open market operation where the Federal Reserve would buy Treasuries from its primary dealers by increasing the reserves of the dealers by the purchase amount.
 The only difference from the purchase of the German bond and the purchase of a Treasury is that the increase in the Federal Reserve's assets consists of German bonds rather than Treasuries.
 Both operations increase the money supply.
 If the Federal Reserve does nothing else to offset the transaction, then it has engaged in an unsterilized foreign exchange intervention.

 The currency used to intervene in the exchange market is drawn either from the holdings of the Federal Reserve or from the Exchange Stabilization Fund, which consists mostly of euros and yen.